+This Provence bike tour starts in Avignon.
 Having been the home of popes and the capital of Christendom during the 14th century, Avignon has long been a treasured cultural center, and continues to boast great artistic successes (such as the famed Festival d'Avignon, the largest in all of France).
 This fortified city has retained much of its papal history and beauty, which is most evident in the immaculate and majestic Palais des Papes.
 This famous 14th century Gothic palace (the largest in Europe) is a marvel of white granite and filled with story-telling frescoes.
-You can visit at least 25 rooms in the palace.
-Nearby there is also the 12th century Cathédrale Notre-Dame des Doms, which is elegantly toped by a gilded statue of the Virgin Mary.

 Leaving Avignon, the landscape becomes a maze of gently rolling hills and sprawling vineyards that bask in the valley's rich sunlight.
-The route will also ride on through the Parc du Luberon to the romantic market towns of Apt and L'Isle-sur-la-Sorgue, where the locals take great pride in their fine French feasts and flowing wines.
 You will discover many of the places that Peter Mayle described in his famous "A Year in Provence", small charming villages such as Menerbes, Lacoste, Lourmarin or Vaugines.
-Ride through wide farming plains with their typical provencal houses callaed "Mas", stony plateaus where lavender and sage grow witht he limestone and golden cliffs as backdrops!
+Continuing the bike in Provence you will pass though wide farming plains with their typical provencal houses callaed "Mas", stony plateaus where lavender and sage grow witht he limestone and golden cliffs as backdrops!

-- 21-speed hybrid sports bicycle equipped with luggage rack, 2 waterproof panniers, cycle computer, repair kit, pump and lock
+- 24-speed hybrid sports bicycle equipped with luggage rack, 2 waterproof panniers, cycle computer, repair kit, pump and lock

 - Helmet rental (must be reserved in advance)